TurboWarp/docs/docs/development/extensions/share.md

 Sandboxed extensions can be hosted anywhere that offers static file hosting and HTTPS.

 A common choice is [GitHub Pages](https://pages.github.com/).
-Note that GitHub's "raw" links won't work; you must use GitHub Pages instead.
+Note that GitHub's "raw" links (raw.githubusercontent.com) do not work; you must use GitHub Pages instead.

 ## Unsandboxed extensions